Wormholes in a viscous universe: acknowledgements

 \section{acknowledgements}

-We warmly thank Professors Sergei.
-D. Odintsov and Bharat Ratra for beneficial feedbacks on astrophysics and cosmology.
-The author Deng Wang thanks Prof. Jing-Ling Chen for helpful discussions about quantum entanglement.
+Deng Wang warmly thanks Liang Gao, Jie Wang and Qi Guo for beneficial feedbacks on astrophysics and cosmology.
 The authors acknowledge partial support from the National Science Foundation of China.
+This work is supported by National Nature Science Foundation of China under Grants No.11988101 and No.11851301.